-Last updated on January 2nd, 2025 at 05:31 pm
+Last updated on March 24th, 2025 at 01:33 pm

 In this guide, we’ll outline 15 practical tax-saving strategies for 2025, covering everything from Child Tax Credits to Lifetime Learning Credits, to help you maximize your tax savings.

 Keep in mind that if the United States Congress does not reauthorize the 2017 tax act, some key deductions including the standard deduction will vanish.
 As of this writing, the new administration seems disposed to encourage Congress to reauthorize the bill.
-This bill introduced new tax laws that created a new IRS form SR-1040 for seniors and gave almost everyone a reduction in federal income tax.

 For those of you who file a business tax return with the Internal Revenue Service, there are many provisions in the 2017 tax code that provide material benefits for small business owners.
 Check with your tax expert for guidance.
 This includes self-employed individuals who should pay attention to this article and do some effective tax planning.

-Federal Tax Brackets 2025
+Federal Income Tax Brackets 2025

 Here are the federal income tax brackets for the 2025 tax year for both single filers and married couples filing jointly: